FarronF/limerick-council-meetings/meetings/2020/12/16-Virtual Home and Social Development Strategic Policy Committee Meeting/Minutes - Home and Social Development Strategic Policy Committee Meeting - 22nd October 2020.md

 wrap a house if it was in a block of LA owned houses.
 Mr. Leahy said it the external

-insulation is robust and quite durable.---
+insulation is robust and quite durable.
+---
  Cllr.
 Hartigan asked could there be a possibility to include private residents in the

 project especially if their house is in the middle of a block of LA houses.
 Mr. Leahy said